mapproxy/mapproxy/doc/configuration.rst

     SRS, and vice versa for geographic SRS.
 E.g when `supported_srs` is ``['EPSG:4326', 'EPSG:31467']`` caches for EPSG:900913 will use EPSG:32467.

-    .. note:: For the configuration of SRS for MapProxy see `SRS configuration`_.
+    .. note:: For the configuration of SRS for MapProxy see `srs_configuration`_.

 Minimal example::